Singond/Music/README.md

 Music Theory for Java
 =====================
-A Java library providing implementation of the Western music theory.
+A Java library implementing the Western music theory.

-The library implements the widely used concepts in the Western music theory like pitches, pitch classes, intervals, keys, scales, chords etc. in a type-safe manner, using immutable value objects wherever possible.
+This Java library implements the widely used concepts in the Western music theory like pitches, pitch classes, intervals, keys, scales, chords etc. in a type-safe manner, using immutable value objects wherever possible.

 Basics
 ======
 The core types implementing music concepts are the following:

 - `Pitch`: The pitch of a musical note, consisting of a _pitch class_ and an octave number, like “C4” (C in the fourth octave) or “F#5” (F sharp in the fifth octave).